hipc-book/hipc-book.github.io/_practicals/5-off-node_parallelism.md

 When submitting parallel jobs to Viking, you might find that additional arguments are required.

-The Viking Wiki provides a quick guide to using MPI jobs here: [Job Script Configuration: MPI Jobs](https://wiki.york.ac.uk/display/RCS/VK4%29+Job+script+configuration#VK4)Jobscriptconfiguration-MPIjobs)
+The Viking documentation provides a quick guide to using MPI jobs here: [Jobscript Examples: MPI](https://vikingdocs.york.ac.uk/using_viking/jobscript_examples.html#mpi)

-In particular you may need to specify the memory per CPU, the CPUs per task and the number of tasks per node.
+In particular, you may need to specify the memory per CPU, the CPUs per task and the number of tasks per node.

 For example: